YujiKitamura882/YujiKitamura882/README.md

 - 🎓 Student of **Systems Development** in IFSP graduation and ETEC NOVA ODESSA/SP certification
 - 💻 Currently focusing on learn web and mobile development
 - 🎯 Always looking to improve my skills and learn about systems
-- 💬 Feel free to reach out to discuss about me
+- 💬 Feel free to reach out to discuss about anything
 - Portuguese 🇧🇷 / English 🇺🇸